Popular Places To Visit In Sivasagar For A Wonderful Vacation

 Charaideo Maidam, often referred to as the ‘Pyramids of Assam,’ is a collection of burial mounds of Ahom kings and queens.
 These maidams are reminiscent of ancient tombs and serve as an important archaeological site.
 The intricate carvings and the serene environment make it a fascinating spot for those interested in history and archaeology, solidifying its place among the top tourist attractions in Sivasagar.

-Suggested Read: Top Places To Visit In Kaziranga
+Suggested Read: Top Assam Picnic Places

 8. Gargaon Palace